Skip to main content

 Hunting conditions

-Corn cover on sandy ground (Zone 8) is short and blinds will be highly recommended for the duck opener.
-Zones 2, 3, 4, 5, 6, and 7 all have adequate corn cover for hiding without a blind.
-Floodings have frozen and will likely not thaw without significant warmup.
+Corn cover on sandy ground in Zone 8 is short, and blinds will be highly recommended for the duck opener.
+Zones 2, 3, 4, 5, 6 and 7 all have adequate corn cover for hiding without a blind in various places, but it is still advised to use a blind, as drought-stricken corn is brittle and thin this late in the year.
+Floodings have frozen and will likely not thaw without a significant warmup.
 Creeks and drains are mostly open.
-Snow is fairly deep, so snow covers on blinds are recommended as well as a snow shovel for digging in a hide or in case you get stuck.
-Roads and parking lots are plowed and all zones are accessible.
+Snow is fairly deep, so snow covers on blinds are recommended, along with a snow shovel for digging in a hide and in case you get stuck.
+Roads and parking lots are plowed, and all zones are accessible.

 Hunter numbers